jsoref/jenkins-js-logging/JSDOC.md

 ## Safari

 The following image shows Safari's Storage inspector.
-Note that the Developer tools in Safari is not enabled by default (and therefore the Storage Inspector), so you'll need to enable it [in the Advanced section of the Browser Settings](./images/safari-settings.png) if it's not already enabled.
+Note that Safari's Developer Tools are not enabled by default (and therefore neither is the Storage Inspector), so you'll need to enable them [in the Advanced section of the Browser Settings](./images/safari-settings.png) if they are not already enabled.

 ![safari-config](./images/safari-config.png)